January 13, 2020

 The driverless Metromover has been transporting people between Miami’s Downtown, Brickell and Omni neighbourhoods since 1986 and is completely free.
 Easy to use, with an inner and outer loop, it’s a quick and convenient way of getting around the area between Bayfront Park (for the Bayside Marketplace) and other points downtown.
 But best of all for tourists, it offers fantastic views of Biscayne Bay and the city’s skyscraper-filled skyline.
 Grab your camera and ride it as the sun goes down for the ultimate twinkling Miami-at-night shot.

-The lovely and diminutive 4.5 acre Miami Beach Botanical Garden has just undergone a $1.2 million transformation and now features an expanded water garden and a mangrove wetland along with its diverse collection of tropical plants, flowers, palms and sculptures.
-Lounge on the spacious lawn, admire the vertical ‘living wall’ or zone out in the Japanese serenity garden – entrance to the garden is always free.
-If you’re visiting Miami in early December, the garden will be hosting an al fresco ‘Garden Cafe’ for the duration of Art Basel Miami Beach, the best known and most prestigious art event in America.
+The lovely and intimate Miami Beach Botanical Garden underwent a million-dollar transformation several years ago and features an expanded water garden and a mangrove wetland along with a diverse collection of tropical plants, flowers, palms and sculptures.
+Lounge on the spacious lawn, admire the vertical ‘living wall’ or zone out in the Japanese serenity garden.
+Entrance is always complimentary, and there are also free botanical seminars every second Saturday, as well as regular art exhibitions throughout the year.
+Guided meditations and yoga classes are also available for a small fee.

-Cultural Fridays, or Viernes Culturales, take place on the last Friday of every month, where main drag Calle Ocho comes alive with street performers, salsa dancing, Uruguayan drumming, tango classes, open artist studios and free walking tours of Little Havana.
+Cultural Fridays, or Viernes Culturales, take place on the third Friday of every month, where main drag Calle Ocho comes alive with street performers, salsa dancing, Uruguayan drumming, tango classes, open artist studios and free walking tours of Little Havana.